This policy applies to Maritime Insights & Intelligence Limited trading as Lloyds List Intelligence and its group companies.

 This section describes what personal information we may collect from you when you use our products and services, and what other personal information we may receive from other sources.

 We may collect this information directly from you when you register for an event or engage with our services and/or platforms.
 We may also collect this information from third party partners and public sources to the extent permitted by applicable data protection law.
 In some cases, the data we collect from third parties is provided in pseudonymised form and we are only able to connect it to you, if, and when you enter your email address on the Lloyd's List Intelligence site.

 Sensitive personal information

-If collecting or storing sensitive personal information such as information relating to health, beliefs or political affiliation, we will typically ask for your explicit consent.
+If collecting or storing sensitive personal information such as information on race, ethnicity, political opinion or health, we will typically ask for your explicit consent.
 However, there are some limited situations where this will not occur, such as if you have an accident.
-If this does occur, we will ensure your privacy rights are protected.
+In the unfortunate circumstances where such a situation arises, we will ensure your privacy rights are protected.